 At Giraffe Manor, giraffes swoop their heads through guest bedroom windows if they're curious.
 It's part of a project to save the critically endangered Rothschild giraffe.

 Tying in with the whole premise of sustainable tourism, the aim should be to find a way of making it worth people's while to protect these animals here and now, not just in an abstract future they may never manage to reach.

 And tourism is expertly placed to make it happen.
 It is the biggest industry on earth and directly, physically reaches into many of the areas affected.

 Time and time again, I hear the same message: go on safari with reputable companies.
 Ones that treat the environment well, treat people well and treat the animals well.

 In other words, make it clear to anyone who takes just the flitter of a passing interest that these animals are worth more alive than dead.

 And that they, like everyone else…need space.

-The message to make animals more valuable alive than dead remains the same, whether talking to safari tour operators, ecologists, locals or the WWF.
+Make animals more valuable alive than dead.
+The message remains the same, whether talking to safari tour operators, ecologists, locals or the WWF.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.